Monday, December 1, 2025

 Sabrina the Teenage Witch, Josie and the Pussycats, Cheryl Blossom, Katy Keene, Ethel Muggs, Moose Mason, Midge Klump, Chuck Clayton and Nancy Woods are also Archie Comics characters.

-John L. Goldwater and Bob Montana are creators of the Archie Comics stable, with Dan DeCarlo as the modernizer.
+John L. Goldwater and Bob Montana are artists who masterminded the iconic and world-famous Archie Comics franchise

 For Betty Cooper, she is the quintessential girl next door/tomboy in the Archie Comics stable.